fsantanna-no/ce0-old/README.md

 ## Variable declaration

-A variable declaration assigns a value to a name of a given type:
+A variable declaration intoduces a name of a given type and assigns a value to
+it:

 ```
 var x : () = ()                 -- `x` of type `()` holds `()`